Ex-Amber Heard Pal Recalls Actress Having Busted Lip and Missing Hair

 Raquel Pennington said in a January 2020 video testimony played in Fairfax County Court on Wednesday that Heard revealed the lip to a makeup artist and the hair fiasco to a stylist prior to her spot that December on James Corden’s show.

-“I remember her showing the injuries,” Pennginton said, adding that she was with Heard in the hours preceding the appearance at the actress’ apartment.
+“I remember her showing the injuries,” Pennington said, adding that she was with Heard in the hours preceding the appearance at the actress’ apartment.

 Both Heard and Depp have accused each other of domestic violence—and have denied any wrongdoing.